Lunathor/SkillFactoryJS/README.md

 # SkillFactoryJS
-module homework init on module 37
+Repository for homework
+Start from module 36